m0rph03nix/CsvGeneratorForGCalendar/README.md

         # Date cell of the first day
         self.start_cell = 'B4'

-        # End cell of the last event
+        # End cell of the last day
         self.end_cell = 'AB21'

         # Legend of the events to consider